serendeepia/playbook/_docs/1_0_organization.md

 ### Research

 The key component in Serendeepia is the research.
 We like new challenges, we like to keep improving and learning new things.
-For those reasons we like to face business challenges and design effective AI solutions based on our expertize.
-Of course we follow the [scientific method](3-0-research#scientific-method) and other [good engineering practices](/3-0-research).
+For those reasons we like to face business challenges and design effective AI solutions based on our expertise.
+Of course, we follow the [scientific method](3-0-research#scientific-method) and other [good engineering practices](/3-0-research).
 Our research is also [open source]((/3-0-research#open-source)).

 ### Products